 During the presidential campaign, Trump suggested he might entirely eliminate the Environmental Protection Agency and the Department of Education.
 And many agencies are so severely understaffed that the White House recently resorted to a job fair to attract federal employees.

 It was thus understandable that suspicions ran high on Wednesday.
 “I’m worried about a sledgehammer coming in,” said Doug Jones, D-Ala.

-Greg Scott, a Heritage Foundation spokesman told Yahoo News that the think-tank was “pleased that lawmakers from both sides of the aisle recognize The Heritage Foundation for our effective work advocating for sound conservative ideas in numerous policy areas.”
+Greg Scott, a Heritage Foundation spokesman, told Yahoo News that the think tank is “pleased that lawmakers from both sides of the aisle recognize the Heritage Foundation for our effective work advocating for sound conservative ideas in numerous policy areas.”

 Just how much Trump can accomplish is unclear.
 Thought Weichert asserted that there were some dozen proposals that the administration intended to act on unilaterally, she did not say what those proposals were, or when they would be implemented.
 Norman J. Ornstein, a congressional expert at the libertarian American Enterprise Institute, told Yahoo News that “most of what they are trying to do — moving major programs, altering and renaming departments — can’t be done without Congress.
 And there is no way Congress will agree — including, for example, Republicans on the agricultural committees, but also all Democrats in the Senate.”
 That could leave this reorganization as imperiled as its predecessors.

 As the mood in the hearing room soured, Johnson, the Wisconsin Republican, bemoaned the partisan rancor that he viewed as having been instigated by McCaskill.
 He also defended Weichert, arguing that the reorganization plan was still in its early stages.
 McCaskill was not mollified and wondered what the purpose of a congressional hearing was if not to ask difficult questions.